 Vauxhall Mokka-e range

-On a full charge, the Mokka-e has a maximum charge of 201 miles.
+On a full charge, the Mokka-e has a maximum charge of 209 miles.
+That figure applies to cars delivered from December 2021 on, when technical updates were made to boost the original figure of 201 miles.
 However, as Vauxhall’s calculator on its site will show you, that range can be reduced to less than 130 miles in certain conditions and after long periods at high motorway speeds.
-The 201-mile figure is just slightly less than the Peugeot e-208 and Vauxhall Corsa-e that use the same 50kWh battery can manage, although it's well behind the over-240-mile range of the Renault ZOE.

-If you’re able to find a DC rapid charger capable of at least 100kW, you can top up the Mokka-e from 10% to 80% charge in 30 minutes.
-Our experience is you’re more likely to find a 50kW rapid charger in the UK, which can still add 100 miles of range in around 20 minutes.
+If you’re able to find a public rapid charger capable of at least 100kW, you can top up the Mokka-e from 10% to 80% battery capacity in 30 minutes.
+Our experience is you’re more likely to find a 50kW rapid charger in the UK, but one of those can still add 100 miles of range to the car in around 20 minutes.